marine-predators-group/cams-nb/drafts/2019-02-21-Data-Management---Create-C.gigas-Bisulfite-Genome-with-Bismark-on-Mox.md

 ---
 In preparation for some a [quick and "dirty" bisulfite analysis](https://github.com/RobertsLab/resources/issues/589), I needed to make bisulfite genomes with, and for, Bismark to use.

-SBATCH script contains all details regarding which genome was used as input and which software versions were used to proudce the subsequent bisulfite genome:
+SBATCH script contains all details regarding which genome was used as input and which software versions were used to produce the subsequent bisulfite genome:

 - [20190221_cgigas_genome_prep_bismark.sh](http://gannet.fish.washington.edu/Atumefaciens/20190221_cgigas_genome_prep_bismark/20190221_cgigas_genome_prep_bismark.sh)